TDex-network/tdex-daemon-alpha/README.md

 # Enter the project folder and install node dependencies
 $ cd tdex-daemon-alpha
 $ yarn install
 # Build Nexe bundle for Linux amd64
+# Needs to be for Linux because the container needs it
 $ yarn build-linux
 # Build docker image
 $ docker build -t sevenlab/tdex-daemon .